The Hidden Threat: Manipulation and Abuse of Payment Control Measures

 CONTROL MEASURES

-Does your organisation have a single source justification procedure?
+introducing a single source justification procedure

-Use proactive data analysis to verify which companies regularly receive advanced payments.
+use proactive data analysis to verify which companies regularly receive advanced payments.
 Are they justified or is there a pattern of non compliance with the policy?

-Are these procedures audited for non compliance?
+ensure that these procedures are audited for non compliance?

 CONCLUSION

-Does your leadership recognise the benefit of having trained procurement professionals, that the management and compliance with finance procedures can never be underestimated to protect the revenues of an organisation.
+Does leadership recognise the benefit of having trained procurement professionals, that the management and compliance with finance procedures can never be underestimated to protect the revenues of an organisation.
 Do you think that introducing procurement procedures to make things simple or speedier will have a negative impact on your organisations bottom line.

 Do you want to work with us?